RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 Under the hood, Backstage uses the popular [MkDocs library](https://www.mkdocs.org/) to render documentation.

 ## Prerequisites
-In order to write and view changes to docs locally on your system before pushing them to backstage.
-You can install:
+In order to write and view changes to docs you will need to install:

 - NodeJS: You will need an active [LTS release of NodeJS](https://nodejs.org/en/about/releases/).
 - Docker: Please refer to the [installation instructions for Docker](https://docs.docker.com/engine/install/).